the7erm/mycroft-skill-jupiter-broadcasting/README.md

 note `vlc --flag` will not work.
 You'll need to write a wrapper script that calls `vlc` with the command line arguments you'd like.

+`mycroft.ini` can be changed in either `/etc/mycroft/mycroft.ini` for system wide configuration or `$HOME/.mycroft/mycroft.ini` for a specific user.

 ```ini
 [JbSkill]
 webpage_command = xdg-open